lostvermeer/Todo-app/README.md

 ### Future direction

-Set the proper typing for the components
+- Set the proper typing for the components
-Refactor Login page
+- Refactor Login page
-Add cases to the test
+- Add cases to the test
-Optimze webpack
+- ~~Optimize webpack~~ ✔
-Enhance error handling in TodoInput
+- Enhance error handling in TodoInput

 If you have questions please write me an email: